-Pre-College Summer Intensives are one-to-two week long intensive programs designed for the high school student who is looking to increase their knowledge in an area they may want to major in at the college level.
-Marymount Manhattan College’s Pre-College Summer Intensive Programs are available to any high school student who will be 16 years of age on or before July 1, 2018.
+MMC offers one-to-two week long intensive programs designed for high school students looking to increase their knowledge in an area they may want to major in at the college level.
+Marymount Manhattan College’s Pre-College Summer Intensive Programs are available to any high school student who will be 16 years of age on or before July 1, 2019.

 This pre-college program offers qualified rising juniors and seniors the opportunity to engage the United Nations, learning directly from officials of UN Programs, Non-Governmental Organizations (NGOs) accredited to the United Nations, and Permanent Missions of Member States.
 Classes and workshops are held at UN organizations, and at the MMC campus 30 blocks from the UN.
 Through this week-long intensive, students gain valuable experience to further their knowledge of issues relating to international affairs, development, the environment, women’s empowerment, and peace and security issues.